 “If you plan on just popping in an STS disc and picking up any weight that you feel like using, you are wasting your time and money.
 It will not be any different from doing any other workout DVD.”

 But, having said that <<<(notice how I always throw in the disclaimer?)…If you don’t want to do ALL of them, on the 1rm chart, the exercises are starred in correlation with their 1RM importance – so you could just do the four or five star ones if you wanted to cut back on how many you have to do.

 Honestly, it all depends on you.
-Some personality types are better of just diving in before they lose momentum, especially the first time around.
+Some personality types are better off just diving in before they lose momentum, especially the first time around.
 If that’s you, then you can always update your 1RMs as you go.
+So long as you DO it!
+LOL.
 The best way to do that is the when you come across an exercise that you haven’t tested for, grab the weight that you think you can perform for the required amount of reps.
 When the reps have ended — if you can keep going, do it.
 Then just jot down the actual amount of reps/weight you used.
 Use that as your 1RM for that exercise.
 As long as the amount of reps you did weren’t over 20, you should be able to log it easily.
 (If you went over 20 reps, you need a much heavier weight than you thought.)

 That’s what we did for my hubby (yep, he uses the program too).
 Just be aware that you will be doing a lot more updating that way, than if it were all done beforehand.
 But, at least you’ll able to get started on it.
 Plus, whenever you decide to do the program again, you’ll already have your other numbers as a starting point.

 For myself, I did finish all of the 5 stars before starting, but there were still many times when I had to update because I was able to go heavier or lighter on a certain exercise.